Concept Mapping My Academic Writing Course

 Rhetorical Contexts: Who is the Audience?

-I did not learn genre theory in my college composition classes, so when it was introduced to me at UCSB I was unsure of its application outside of just being another provocative theory.
 I’ve come to realize how the right approach to genre theory paints writing as a social practice, and when mastered, turns writing into a powerful and eminently practical skill.
 Part of genre analysis requires an assessment of the rhetorical situation, which is dissected in various ways by theorists and scholars, but always incorporates the element of intended audience.

 When writers write they typically write for an imagined audience, and this largely dictates the choice they make while writing.
 Thus, while it is possible for anyone with an internet connection to read a blog post, depending on how it is written it may draw in certain audiences and drive away others.
 Those that come and stay would be the target audience (or intended audience) of a blog post.